shivkumar98/Spring_and_Hibernate_Course/Section 1 - Spring 3 Quick Start Guide/README.md

 # 🧠 1.9 Spring Boot Starters

-## What is a Spring Boot Starter?
+## 🟦 What is a Spring Boot Starter?

-* 🎃Spring Boot Starters are a **list of curated Maven dependencies** from the Spring Team which simplifies the problem for the developers of which Spring dependencies they should download!🎃
+* 🎃 Spring Boot Starters are a **list of curated Maven dependencies** from the Spring Team which simplifies the problem for the developers of which Spring dependencies they should download!🎃

 ## Spring Boot Starter - Web